Back to blog

 High account-step abandonmentGuest checkout is hidden or account creation feels mandatory.Account-step exits, sign-in failures, password reset starts, guest button clicks.UX, identity, engineering.

-Payment failures spikeGateway errors, unsupported wallets, declined cards, 3DS issues, webhook gaps.Gateway codes, payment method mix, retry success, callback latency, order reconciliation.Payments, backend, support.
+Payment failures spikeGateway errors, unsupported wallets, declined cards, 3DS issues, webhook gaps.Gateway codes, method mix, retry success, callback latency, order reconciliation.Payments, backend, support.

 Mobile conversion trails desktopSlow pages, cramped forms, keyboard issues, address friction, wallet gaps.Core Web Vitals, field error rates, scroll depth, device split, wallet adoption.Frontend, UX, performance.